man-shu/egg-dimensions/README.md

 ```
 ./install-dependencies.sh
 ```
-* Put images of the eggs to measured in the `toMeasure` directory
+* Put images of the eggs to be measured in the `toMeasure` directory.

 * Run the python script `measure-eggs.py`:
 ```